meldissa/p1-posture-flex/README.md

 ## Scope <a name="scope"></a>

-To achieve the strategy goals I want to implement the following features:
+To achieve the strategy goals, I want to implement the following features:

 * A navigation bar fixed at the top of the screen which will allow the user to easily navigate and find the relevant sections even when the user scrolls down the page.
 * A Home section that will focus on providing the user with the relevant information on posture to incentivise the user to stay on the site and continue without overwhelming with unnecessary information.